sevdokimov/log-viewer/_docs/standalone.md

 ]
 ```

-you can replace the default configuration with more accurate configuration like
+you can replace the default configuration with a more accurate configuration like

 ```hocon
 logs = [